Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 ### 7. Rebuild NCNs

-**WARNING:** If doing a CSM software upgrade, skip this step since the upgrade process does a rolling rebuild with some additional steps.
+**WARNING:** If doing a CSM software upgrade, then skip this step because the upgrade process does a rolling rebuild with some additional steps.

 Do a rolling rebuild of all NCNs.
 See [Rebuild NCNs](../node_management/Rebuild_NCNs/Rebuild_NCNs.md).